-For 2008, we generated revenues, income from operations and income before taxes of \$277.1 million, \$136.8 million and \$84.4 million, respectively.
-For 2008, the proportion of our income before taxes generated from Container Ownership, Container Management, Container Resale and Military Management operating segments was 65%, 17%, 16% and 2%, respectively, before taking inter-segment eliminations into consideration.
-As of December 31, 2008, the utilization of our owned fleet was 94.8%.
+For 2009, we generated revenues, income from operations and income before income tax and noncontrolling interest of \$237.3 million, \$103.7 million and \$108.8 million, respectively.
+For 2009, the proportion of our income before taxes generated from Container Ownership, Container Management, Container Resale and Military Management operating segments was 84%, 8%, 7% and 1%, respectively, before taking inter-segment eliminations into consideration.
+As of December 31, 2009, the utilization of our owned fleet was 87.2%.

-Our container lessees use containers for their global trade utilizing many worldwide trade routes.
-We earn our revenue from international carriers when the containers are in use and carrying cargo around the world.
+We earn our revenue from international carriers who use containers for their global trade utilizing many worldwide trade routes.
 Substantially all of our leasing related revenues are denominated in U.S. dollars.

 In the past, we have principally leased dry freight containers, which are by far the most common of the three principal types of intermodal containers.
 Dry freight intermodal containers are large, standardized steel boxes used to transport cargo by multiple modes of transportation, including ships, trains and trucks.
 On January 3, 2008, we announced that we had re-entered the refrigerated container market, which we had exited in the 1990's.
-We purchased approximately \$48.2 million of new refrigerated containers in 2008.
+We purchased a total of approximately \$79.9 million of new refrigerated containers in 2008 and 2009.
 Refrigerated containers have integral refrigeration units on one end that generally plug into an outside power source and are used to transport perishable goods.
 Compared to traditional shipping methods, intermodal containers typically provide users with faster loading and unloading as well as some protection from weather and potential theft, thereby reducing both transportation costs and time to market for our lessees' customers.

 We primarily lease containers under four different types of leases.
-Term leases, which provide a customer with a specified number of containers for a specified period of time, typically ranging from three to five years, with an associated set of pick-up and drop-off conditions, represented 70.2% of our total on hire fleet as of December 31, 2008.
-Master leases, which provide a framework of terms and conditions valid for a specified period of time, typically one year, give customers greater flexibility than is typical in term leases and represented 23.2% of our total on hire fleet as of December 31, 2008.
-Spot leases, which provide the customers with containers for a relatively short lease period and fixed pick-up and drop-off locations, represented 3.2% of our total on hire fleet as of December 31, 2008.
-Finance leases, which provide customers an alternative means for purchasing containers, represented 3.4% of our total on hire fleet as of December 31, 2008.
+Term leases, which provide a customer with a specified number of containers for a specified period of time, typically ranging from three to five years, with an associated set of pick-up and drop-off conditions, represented 71.3% of our total on hire fleet as of December 31, 2009.
+Master leases, which provide a framework of terms and conditions valid for a specified period of time, typically one year, give customers greater flexibility than is typical in term leases and represented 19.0% of our total on hire fleet as of December 31, 2009.
+Spot leases, which provide the customers with containers for a relatively short lease period and fixed pick-up and drop-off locations, represented 5.3% of our total on hire fleet as of December 31, 2009.
+Finance leases, which provide customers an alternative means for purchasing containers, represented 4.4% of our total on hire fleet as of December 31, 2009.